dart-lang/language/accepted/future-releases/language-versioning/feature-specification.md

 part of old.library.name;
 ```

 The language version override marker can select a version *later* than the default language version of the package.
-The language itself is indifferent to this—as long as the version is below the current SDK version, the program can compile.
+The language itself is indifferent to this—as long as the version is not above the current SDK’s language version, the program can compile.

 The `pub` tool, however, should reject publishing any package where any library has a language version override with a version later than the SDK version lower bound of that package.
 Such a package will not work if it is run on the minimal SDK that it claims to support.
 Since `package_config.json` files are, by default, generated based on the SDK version lower bound, such later-override libraries can only occur locally, either while developing or when using a program that generates local code before running.
 We allow the later version override explicitly to support code generators which can generate code depending on the current SDK.